Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 • Start slow: Master timing before increasing speed

-Madd involves specific letters that can be elongated.
-Understanding these letters and their characteristics is essential for proper Madd application.
+Madd involves three specific letters that can be elongated: Alif (ا), Waw (و), and Ya (ي).
+Understanding these letters, their characteristics, and when they function as Madd letters is essential for proper Madd application.

 Letter Name Transliteration Madd Condition Example